udit-001/youtube-mp3/README.md

 # Youtube-mp3
 A python GUI program aimed to provide the user a simple way to download songs in MP3 format.

+>**EDIT :** The API which provided the MP3 conversion doesn't work anymore.
+So this application doesn't work anymore.
+This problem will be fixed shortly.

 ## Installation
 Install the required dependencies/libraries by running :